|

 Depending on the season

-improvements; moving and maintaining portable electric
+improvements; maintaining electric

-fences; barn cleaning & composting; mowing sheep
+system; barn cleaning & composting barn waste; mowing sheep

 pastures; getting in hay for winter feeding; trimming